SixArm/mast-cell-help/topics/chlorpheniramine/index.md

 Chlorpheniramine is an antihistamine medication commonly used to relieve symptoms of allergy, hay fever, and the common cold.

 It is available over-the-counter.
-In the United States, see brand name Chlor-Trimeton.
+Brand name: Chlor-Trimeton.

 **Key points:**